matrix-org/matrix-spec-proposals/proposals/XXXX-capability-dag.md

-# MSC0000: Replacing power levels with capabilities.
+# MSC0000: Server capability DAG

 ## The authority of homeservers

 Within Matrix, homeservers inherit any authority that any of its users has because of the power to impersonate users.
-This is especially true when a user on a homserver posses the the power level to change `m.room.power_levels`, as this means the server can then transfer power to any of its users.
+This is especially true when a user on a homserver posses the the power level to change `m.room.power_levels`, as this means the server can then also transfer power it posses to any other user or server.

-Homeserver also have the authority to generate any number of `m.room.member` state events for any Matrix room where the `m.room.join_rules` is `public`.
+Homeservers also have the authority to generate any number of `m.room.member` state events for any Matrix room where the `m.room.join_rules` is `public`.
 On top of this, if we want to restrict who can generate joins, the `m.room.server_acl` event has to anticipate the existance of any malicious server (if the allow rule is `*`) and is an entirely reactive measure.